 This is what the research explains "Characteristics of choroideremia in different imaging modalities”, Of the authorship of Heinelly Ogando Adames, graduated from Medicine of the Instituto Tecnológico de Santo Domingo (INTEC), who highlights that the choroideremia is a complex and rare disease It is frequently diagnosed due to its appearance similar to classic retinitis pigmentosa.

 "It is an X-linked recessive retinal disease that causes progressive degeneration of the retina, retinal pigment epithelium and choroid," says the research reported in the Acta Scientific Ophthalmology editorial group.

-According to research, CHM is caused by mutations in its X-linked gene that encodes the REP-1 protein (Rab escort protein 1) and the Ras-linked GTPase.
-"REP-1 is essential in the post-translational activation and subcellular localization of GTP Rab-binding proteins, which control vesicle trafficking in secretory and endocytic pathways.
-Mutations in CHM lead to a deterioration in the association of Rab proteins with donor membranes, leading to cell death. "
+According to the research, CHM is caused by mutations in its X-linked gene that encodes the REP-1 protein (Rab escort protein 1) and the Ras-linked GTPase.
+“REP-1 is essential in post-translational activation and in subcellular localization of GTP Rab binding proteins, which control vesicle trafficking in secretory and endocytic pathways.
+The mutations in CHM lead to a deterioration in the association of Rab proteins with the donor membranes, which leads to cell death ”.